Descriptive Statistics > Scatter Plot / 3D Scatter Chart

 - How to Make an SPSS Scatterplot.

-3D Scatter Plot
+Scatter Plot in Excel: Steps

 A 3D scatter plot is a scatter plot with three axes.
 For example, the following 3D scatter plot shows student scores in three subjects: Reading (y-axis), Writing (x-axis) and Math (z-axis).